Leander Babcock: Biography

-Babcock was born in Paris, New York in 1811.
-He first attended Hamilton College and then transferred to Union College where he was a member of The Kappa Alpha Society and was elected to Phi Beta Kappa, and graduated in 1830.
+Babcock was born in Paris, New York, in 1811.
+He first attended Hamilton College and then transferred to Union College where he was a member of Kappa Alpha Society and was elected to Phi Beta Kappa, and graduated in 1830.
 He studied law at Union College and was admitted to the New York bar in 1834.

 Career

-Babcock moved to Oswego, New York where he practiced law.
+Babcock moved to Oswego, New York, where he practiced law.
 From 1840 to 1843, he served as the district attorney for Oswego County.
 He then became mayor of Oswego.

+Congress and later career

-Elected to the 32nd United States Congress, Babcock served from March 4, 1851 to March 3, 1853.
+Elected to the 32nd United States Congress, Babcock served from March 4, 1851, to March 3, 1853.

 After his term in office, he returned to Oswego and served as president of its board of education in 1855 and as an alderman from 1856 to 1858.

 Death

-Babcock died in Richfield Springs, New York on August 18, 1864 (age 53 years, 170 days).
+Babcock died in Richfield Springs, New York, on August 18, 1864, aged 53.
 He is interred at Riverside Cemetery in Oswego, New York.